rabbitmq/ra/doc/STATE_MACHINE_TUTORIAL.md

 `apply/4` is the primary function that is called for every command in the raft log.
-It takes a meta data map containing the raft index and term (more on that later), a command, a list of effects and the current state and either returns the new state and a list of effects (more on effects later) or the new state, effects _and_ a reply that can be returned to the caller _if_ they issued a synchronous call (see: `ra:process_command/2`).
+It takes a meta data map containing the raft index and term (more on that later), a command, a list of effects and the current state and returns the new state, effects _and_ a reply that can be returned to the caller _if_ they issued a synchronous call (see: `ra:process_command/2`).
 Effects should be prepended to the incoming effects list.
-Ra will reverse the list of effects for each batch of applied entries before processing.

 There are also some optional callbacks that advanced state machines may choose to implement.

-## A simple KV store.
+## A simple KV Store

 As an example we are going to write a simple key-value store that takes `write` and `read` operations.

-### Writing the store
+### Writing the Store

 Create a new erlang module named `ra_kv` using the `ra_machine` behaviour and export the `init/1` and `apply/4` functions: